-The defining property of a translucent PRF is that when a punctured key $\mathsf{sk}{x^}$ (derived from some PRF key k output by SampleKey) is used to evaluate the PRF at the punctured point $x^$ , the resulting value lies in a specific subset $S \subset \mathcal{Y}$ .
-Moreover, when the punctured key $\mathsf{sk}{x^}$ is used to evaluate at any non-punctured point $x \neq x^$ , the resulting value lies in $\mathcal{Y} \setminus S$ with high probability.
+The defining property of a translucent PRF is that when a punctured key sk{x^} (derived from some PRF key k output by $\mathsf{SampleKey}$) is used to evaluate the PRF at the punctured point x^ , the resulting value lies in a specific subset $S \subset \mathcal{Y}$.
+Moreover, when the punctured key sk{x^} is used to evaluate at any non-punctured point $x \neq x^$, the resulting value lies in $\mathcal{Y} \setminus S$ with high probability.
 The particular subset S is global to all PRFs in the punctured PRF family, and moreover, is uniquely determined by the public parameters of the overall translucent PRF.
 The second requirement we require of a translucent PRF is that the secret testing key tk can be used to test whether a particular value $y \in \mathcal{Y}$ lies in the subset S or not.
-In other words, given only the evaluation output of a punctured key $\mathsf{sk}{x^}$ on some input x, the holder of the testing key can efficiently tell whether $x = x^$ (without any knowledge of $\mathsf{sk}{x^}$ or its associated PRF key k).
+In other words, given only the evaluation output of a punctured key sk{x^} on some input S, the holder of the testing key can efficiently tell whether S is used to evaluate at any non-punctured key S is used to evaluate at any non-punctured key S is used to evaluate at any non-punctured S is global to all PRF in the punctured S is global to all PRF in the punctured S is global to all PRF in the punctured S is global to all PRF in the punctured S is global to all PRF in the punctured S in the punctured S is global to all PRF in the punctured S in the punctured S is global to all PRF in the punctured S in the punctured S is global to all PRF in the punctured S in the punctured

 In a private translucent PRF, we impose the additional requirement that the underlying puncturable PRF family is privately puncturable (that is, the punctured keys also hide the punctured point).
-An immediate consequence of the privacy requirement is that whenever a punctured key is used to evaluate the PRF at a punctured point, the output value (contained in S) should look indistinguishable from a random value in the range $\mathcal{Y}$ .
+An immediate consequence of the privacy requirement is that whenever a punctured key is used to evaluate the PRF at a punctured point, the output value (contained in S) should look indistinguishable from a random value in the range \mathcal{Y} .
 If elements in S are easily distinguishable from elements in $\mathcal{Y} \setminus S$ (without tk), then an adversary can efficiently test whether a punctured key is punctured at a particular point x, thus breaking privacy.
-In particular, this means that S must be a sparse hidden subset of $\mathcal{Y}$ such that anyone who does not possess the testing key tk cannot distinguish elements in S from elements in $\mathcal{Y}$ .
+In particular, this means that S must be a sparse hidden subset of \mathcal{Y} such that anyone who does not possess the testing key tk cannot distinguish elements in S from elements in \mathcal{Y} .
 Anyone who possesses the testing key, however, should be able to tell whether a particular element is contained in S or not.
-Moreover, all of these properties should hold even though it is easy to publicly sample elements from S (the adversary can always sample a PRF key k using SampleKey, puncture k at any point $x^$ , and then evaluate the punctured key at $x^$ ).
+Moreover, all of these properties should hold even though it is easy to publicly sample elements from S (the adversary can always sample a PRF key k using SampleKey, puncture k at any point x^ , and then evaluate the punctured key at x^).
 Sets $S \subset \mathcal{Y}$ that satisfy these properties were referred to as "translucent sets" in the work of Canetti et al. [CDNO97] on constructing deniable encryption.
 In our setting, the outputs of the punctured PRF keys in a private translucent PRF precisely implement a translucent set system, hence the name "translucent PRF."